tobealive/docs/docs/concepts/types/strings.md

 > **Note**
 > When a numeric type can render alphabetic characters, such as hex strings or special values
-> like `infinity`, the lowercase version of the type forces lowercase alphabetics and the
+> like `infinity`, the lowercase version of the type forces lowercase alphabetic and the
-> uppercase version forces uppercase alphabetics.
+> uppercase version forces uppercase alphabetic.

-In most cases, it's best to leave the format type empty.
+In most cases, it is best to leave the format type empty.
 Floats will be rendered by default as `g`, integers will be rendered by default as `d`, and `s` is almost always redundant.
 There are only three cases where specifying a type is recommended:

 - format strings are parsed at compile time, so specifying a type can help detect errors then
 - format strings default to using lowercase letters for hex digits and the `e` in exponents.
   Use an uppercase type to force the use of uppercase hex digits and an uppercase `E` in exponents.
-- format strings are the most convenient way to get hex, binary or octal strings from an integer.
+- format strings are the most convenient way to get hex, binary, or octal strings from an integer.

 See
 [Format Placeholder Specification](https://en.wikipedia.org/wiki/Printf_format_string#Format_placeholder_specification)